 Why Do Cats Pull Out Their Fur?

 There can be many reasons cats pull out their fur, including food allergies, infestation, systemic medical causes and stress related (called ‘psychological alopecia’ in cats).
 If you have ruled out infestation and medical reasons, anxiety is often the cause.
 Try these products to help sooth your cat’s anxiety and fix the behavior.
 I was so confused as to why my tabby boy was suddenly pulling out his fur in mouthfuls.
 He started doing this last year at 9 years old and the vet could find no reason.
 We have finally found a great solution.
-Jackson Galaxy Safe Space for Cats Drops stops 90% of his fur pulling.
+Jackson Galaxy Safe Space for Cats Drops stops 95% of his fur pulling.
 It is not a 100% solution but it has drastically cut down the obsessive fur pulling and resulting clumps of fur all over the house.
 The drops are very easy to use, just rub them on your cat’s fur.
 That is it!
 The same line also makes a formula called Obsession Solution.
 I have tried that too and see little difference between the two products for this purpose.
+If anything I think the Safe Space for Cats Drops work better.
 We already have Safe Space Drops for another cat who has anxiety and behavioral problems if untreated.
 You can check out Safe Space for Cats Drops from the link below:

 Jackson Galaxy Solutions also makes a drop called Skin Soother which can help with irritation caused by allergies or infection with insect pests.
 I have not tried this drop yet but I plan to try it next.
 It is made specifically for obsessive behaviors due to irritated skin so it should work well.